voxpupuli/agtm/classes.md

 We’ll start by creating some skeleton classes for our module so we have a place to manage packages from.
-The below tree output shows the tree of classes for both client and server installation.
+The below tree output shows the tree of classes for both client and manifests server.

 ```
 $ tree